-So this leaves the great majority of nonprofits, organizations that can only afford $40K or at most $80K a year in salary, with a thin hiring pool at best.
+So this leaves the great majority of nonprofits, organizations that can only afford $80K a year in salary, with a thin hiring pool at best.

 Having faced this problem ourselves many times with our clients, we’ve developed a workaround.
-Instead of looking for an experienced candidate, we suggest recruiting smart, charismatic, energetic, early-career employees at starting at 40K.
-Then, critically, we provide robust training and a clear structure and process in which the new hire can be successful.
-Instead of dripping them into an ambiguous, complex environment with unclear roles and a lack of actionable data, we can hire inexperienced people and enable them to be successful because we’ve first taken the time to create effective organization-wide management and direction.
-Then, with a good business plan and the right training, even no-experience hires can become effective fundraising staff in as few as three months.
+Instead of looking for an experienced candidate, we suggest recruiting smart, charismatic, energetic, early-career employees at starting at modest salaries.
+Then we provide robust training and a clear structure and process in which the new hire can be successful.
+Instead of dropping them into an ambiguous, complex environment with unclear roles and a lack of actionable data, we can hire relatively inexperienced staff and coach them to success through an organization-wide management system.
+Then, with a good business plan and the right training, even low-experience hires can become effective fundraising staff in time.

 While we provide a comprehensive training program, clear 60, 120, and 180 performance benchmarks, and supportive mentoring, even the most thoughtful process can result in a hire that just doesn’t work out.
 So if this is the case, we transition quickly.
 We make sure we have the right people on the bus.